Best daily deals

 Negatives

-Why is the Sony WH-1000XM5 the best pair of Bluetooth multipoint headphones?
+Why are the Sony WH-1000XM5 the best pair of Bluetooth multipoint headphones?

 The WH-1000XM5 has extremely effective low-end noise canceling capabilities.
 It also happens to have some of the best noise-suppressing microphones you’ll find in a pair of headphones, making wind and street sounds nearly inaudible when you’re on a phone call.
 It also has a long battery life of 31 hours and 53 minutes with ANC on in our standardized battery testing.
 This headset will take you from your morning routine to your commute to work and all the way back, easily switching between your devices using Bluetooth multipoint.